 Author: Eric E. Kinder, Spilman Thomas & Battle, PLLC

-- Most employers are subject to the West Virginia Unemployment Compensation Law, which is administered by WorkForce West Virginia.
-See West Virginia Unemployment Compensation.
+- Most employers are subject to the West Virginia Unemployment Compensation Law.
+See Employer Coverage.

 - Claimants must meet certain requirements in order to be eligible for unemployment benefits.
 See Employee Eligibility.

 - Claimants may be disqualified from receiving unemployment benefits in certain cases.
 See Disqualification From Benefits.

 - Unemployment benefits will generally last for up to 26 weeks.
 See Benefits.

 - An employer has a certain amount of time to provide any information requested regarding a benefits claim.
 See Filing Claims.